dewi-alliance/hotspot-manufacturers/template.md

 ## Company Information

 Radon Tech was founded in 2021 by a network of partners with strong profiles in the industry who made their mining experiences with a project.
-Like a heavy gas that falls to earth at every vertical iOT, Radon aims to work on the ground.
+Like a heavy gas that falls to earth at every vertical IoT, Radon aims to work on the ground.